Featured Movements

 Pull-Ups

 The pull-up.
 The movement almost every woman that comes into the gym wants to have and seems to come so easy for most men.
-Oftentimes for anyone, it requires patience in developing strength in the upper body and a progression of practicing body positions.
+Oftentimes for anyone, it requires patience to develop strength in the upper body and practice body positions.
 Here's how to perform this movement:

 You can modify this movement with ring rows.
 You can also jump off a box or stack of plates or use a band like a small spring hanging from the pull-up bar (both shown below).